-- A. The Dublin to York land route used the Margary 703 and 72 Roman roads.
+A. The Dublin to York land route used the Margary 703 and 72 Roman roads.
 It went from Walton-le-Dale to York via Ribchester, Elslack and Ilkley.
-It did not pass within ten miles of Burnley. - B. The "good reasons to think that a medieval, perhaps even a late Anglo-Saxon battle was fought near Burnley" are unexceptional.
+It did not pass within ten miles of Burnley.

+B. The "good reasons to think that a medieval, perhaps even a late Anglo-Saxon battle was fought near Burnley" are unexceptional.
 Wilkinson thinks the battlefield was at a Burnley suburb named Saxifield, where Saxon era human bones were allegedly unearthed, and where there was a nearby place known as 'Battle Field'.
-It is the same sort of anecdotal evidence that supports many of the other 40-plus battlefield candidates. - C. Burnley takes its name from the River Burn, which runs through the town centre and was once known as the River Brun.
-It could therefore be the source of the 'Brun' battlefield names: Brunanburh, in all its spellings, Bruneford, Brunefeld, Brunesburh, Brunandune and Brune.
+It is the same sort of anecdotal evidence that supports many of the other 40-plus battlefield candidates.

+C. Burnley takes its name from the River Burn, which runs through the town centre and was once known as the River Brun.
+It could therefore be the source of the 'Brun' battlefield names: Brunanburh, in all its spellings, Brunford, Brunefeld, Brunesburh, Brunandune and Brune.
 Etymology expert Paul Cavill disagrees.
 He reckons that the 'Brunan' part of Brunanburh can only derive from 'Bruna', or less likely, 'Brune'.
 If he is right, Brunanburh cannot derive from the 'River Brun' or 'River Burn'.

 Damien Bullen has updated the 'Brunanburh at Burnley' theory.
 He has a large section on etymology, none of which is pertinent if Cavill is right that Brunanburh cannot derive from Brun.
-He has a bunch of evidence related to Egil's Saga, none of which is pertinent either because, in our opinion, Egil's Saga is not describing the Battle of the Brunanburh.
+He has a bunch of evidence related to Egil's Saga, none of which is pertinent either because, Egil's Saga is not describing the Battle of the Brunanburh.
 He makes three new points:

-- 1. Huntingdon's poem contains the lines: "The hills resounded / There many men born in Denmark lay / Pierced by spears, stabbed under their shields".
-As Bullen says, hardly anywhere could better fit this description than Burnley, which is surrounded 300° by steep hills. - 2.
-A Saxon burh might have been at Castle Hill in Burnley.
-If Cavill is wrong, it might have been named Brunanburh.
-There is only anecdotal evidence of such a burh, but Bullen reckons that Burnley would have been an ideal location for one: "placed at a great crossroads of so many Dark Age thoroughfares".
-He describes them: "Burnley sits at the confluence of three valleys; the plains of West Lancashire & the seacoast can be accessed to the west; to the east lies the rugged vale of Calderdale leading to Yorkshire & the Humber while to the north lies Colne & its old Roman road rolling east & west.
-To the south a road over the moors takes you to the vales of Bacup & Rawtenstall, then on to Manchester & the south of England." - 3.
-Bullen reckons that the 'Plaines of Othlynn' the location of the battlefield according to the Annals of Clonmacnoise referred to the route taken by St Ethedreda between Altham, near Burnley, and Bradford.
-Liber Eliensis says: "The Queen [Etheldreda] and her two companions travelled as far as the Humber, over which they were safely conveyed to Winteringham; from thence they diverted about ten stadiis
+1. Huntingdon's poem contains the lines: "The hills resounded / There many men born in Denmark lay / Pierced by spears, stabbed under their shields".
+As Bullen says, hardly anywhere could better fit this description than Burnley, which is surrounded 300° by steep hills.

+2. There is a place named Castle Hill in Burnley.
+Rev Thomas Whitaker claims that it was named after a Saxon burh, which would be named something like 'Brunanburh'.
+Bullen reckons that Burnley would have been an ideal location for a burh: "placed at a great crossroads of so many Dark Age thoroughfares".
+He describes them: "Burnley sits at the confluence of three valleys; the plains of West Lancashire & the seacoast can be accessed to the west; to the east lies the rugged vale of Calderdale - leading to Yorkshire & the Humber - while to the north lies Colne & its old Roman road rolling east & west.
+To the south a road over the moors takes you to the vales of Bacup & Rawtenstall, then on to Manchester & the south of England."

-[roughly a mile] to a small village named Alftham which was almost surrounded by marsh".
+3. Bullen reckons that the 'Plaines of Othlynn' - the location of the battlefield according to the Annals of Clonmacnoise - referred to the route taken by St Ethedreda between Altham, near Burnley, and Bradford.
+Liber Eliensis says: "The Queen [Etheldreda] and her two companions travelled as far as the Humber, over which they were safely conveyed to Winteringham; from thence they diverted about ten stadiis [roughly a mile] to a small village named Alftham which was almost surrounded by marsh".
 From Alftham she continued her journey to Ely.
 On the way she got tired and slept at a place named Stow.
 A huge ash tree grew where she planted her staff.
 The Welsh name for ash trees is 'ynn'.
 Bullen associates Alftham with Altham near Burnley and Othlynn with Etheldreda's 'ynn', so he believes that 'Plaines of Othlynn' referred to the land between Altham and Bradford.